When is the Albanese morphism an algebraic fiber space in positive characteristic?: Minimal surfaces with -split Albanese morphism

-The following proposition is the conclusion of this case. \begin{prop} If $\deg\E=1$, then $a$ is $F$-split if and only if $A$ is ordinary or $p>2$. \end{prop} \begin{proof} We first prove the if part.
-When $p>2$, we take the \'etale cover of degree two corresponding to a torsion line bundle $\L$ of order two.
-Then $\pi_*\O_{A'}\cong\O_A\oplus\L$ and Here the first isomorphism follows from the flatness of $\pi$.
-Hence $A'\times_A A'$ is a disjoint union of two copies of $A'$.
-By Theorem \ref{thm:facts_ell} (1) and (2), there exists a line bundle $\M$ of degree one such that $\pi_*\M\cong\E$.
-Then Therefore $X':=X_{A'}\cong \mathbb P(\M\oplus\M)$ is $F$-split over $A'$.
-Now we have followings: and
+\begin{prop} Suppose that $\deg\mathcal E=1$.
+Then, $a$ is $F$-split if and only if $A$ is ordinary or $p>2$. \end{prop} \begin{proof} We first prove that $a$ is $F$-split, assuming that $A$ is ordinary or $p>2$.
+When $p>2$, we take the \'etale cover $\rho:A'\to A$ of degree two corresponding to a torsion line bundle $\mathcal L$ of order two.
+Then